$E_\infty$-cells and general linear groups of infinite fields: Introduction

 For readers unfamiliar with Harrison homology let us mention that it is a summand of Hochschild homology \cite[Theorem 1.1]{Barr}.
 Expressing the latter as Tor-groups, our result implies the degree $n$ part of the graded vector space $\mr{Tor}_3^{K_*^M(\R)_\bQ}(\bQ,\bQ)$ surjects onto the $K_*^M(\R)_\bQ$-module indecomposables of $\bigoplus_{n \geq 1} H_{n+1}(\mr{GL}_n(\R),\mr{GL}_{n-1}(\R);\bQ)$.

-Under various concrete assumptions on the ring $\R$ our methods can give stronger results about the relative homology $H_*(\mr{GL}_n(\R),\mr{GL}_{n-1}(\R))$, going further beyond the Nesterenko--Suslin line $* = n$.
+Under various concrete assumptions on the ring $\R$ our methods can give stronger results about the relative homology $H_*(\mr{GL}_n(\R),\mr{GL}_{n-1}(\R))$, going far beyond the Nesterenko--Suslin line $* = n$.
 The following are three examples of such results:

 \begin{MainThm} \mbox{} \begin{enumerate}[(i)] \item If $\R$ is a connected semi-local ring with all residue fields infinite and such that $K_2(\R)_\bQ=0$ then

 in degrees $d < \tfrac{4n-1}{3}$.

 \item If $p$ is a prime number and $\R$ is a connected semi-local ring with all residue fields infinite and such that $\R^\times \otimes \bZ/p=0$ then